klesun-productions/klesun-productions.github.io/entry/public_personal/sys_admin_to_developer_questions.md

 ## Javascrpt questions (14 questions)

+- What is the difference between let/var/const?
+  - Variables defined with const cannot be re-assigned.
+Variables defined with let are limited to the scope where they are defined.
+Variables defined with var are garbage.

+- What does the `fetch()` function do?
+  - Makes HTTP requests to an endpoint

 - What is the difference between POST and GET HTTP methods?
   - Expected answer: GET requests normally don't include the payload body and are cacheable on CDNs